 Now imagine an active shooter is in your workplace, school, church, or hospital.
 By the time your brain can sort through the trauma and get to a phone to call 911, the shooter will have already killed and may even be finished killing (most shootings are over in less than six minutes).

 That begs the question – how can tactical time be reduced if it’s a physiological process that happens without us realizing it?

 We can improve active shooter tactical time by providing easy-to-use tools that improve our “situational awareness.”
 This is when all five senses come together to create an understanding of what is happening at the moment to help us make informed decisions as quickly as possible.

 How Situational Awareness Influences Tactical Time

-In an active shooter emergency or any type of emergency that threatens our well-being, our senses do not have any easy time understanding the meaning of what is happening.
-According to Dr. Rich Gasaway in an article for Situational Awareness Matters, “When there are massive amounts of input to any one sense, our brains can lock-on to that sense and not pay attention to any others and turn off the processing of other sensory inputs.”
+In an active shooter emergency or any type of emergency that threatens our well-being, our senses do not have an easy time understanding the meaning of what is happening.
+According to Dr. Rich Gasaway in an article for Situational Awareness Matters, “When there are massive amounts of input to any one sense, our brains can lock on to that sense and not pay attention to any others and turn off the processing of other sensory inputs.”